 Before his 1971 television broadcast, Heifetz responded to a question about his stage presence by saying: “Actually, I don’t feel I’m impenetrable, cool or aloof when I’m on the stage.
 I’m not even aware that I appear serious.
 If I don’t smile…it’s only because I become so absorbed in my playing that I forget everything else.
 If a smile doesn’t come spontaneously, why resort to an artificial grimace?”

 Listen for yourself, and see if you don’t agree with Howard Taubman, longtime music critic at the New York Times, who once offered a retort to the charge that Heifetz was “a splendid, heartless violin-playing machine” by saying that “anyone with ears to hear” knows this charge is “rubbish.”
 “For me and many others,” Taubman wrote, “he was a nonpareil of violinists.
 He had everything—technique in superabundance, purity of tone, taste, loftiness of feeling.”
 Thanks to his many recordings, generations to come can judge for themselves and bask in the artistry of Jascha Heifetz.

 This article appears in Sony Music’s “Jascha Heifetz Complete Album Collection,” and is reproduced here with their permission.

-John Maltese is Professor Emeritus of Music, Jacksonville State University, Alabama; his son, John Anthony Maltese, is the Albert B. Saye Professor and Head of the Department of Political Science at the University of Georgia.
-Both are longtime noted authorities on Heifetz and his recordings.
-They are currently writing a book on Heifetz.
+John Maltese was Professor Emeritus of Music, Jacksonville State University, Alabama; his son, John Anthony Maltese, is the Albert B. Sayer Professor and Head of the Department of Political Science at the University of Georgia — a longtime noted authority on Heifetz and his recordings, he is currently writing the first authorized Heifetz biography.